Pylons/pyramid/docs/narr/views.rst

 Furthermore, a view needn't *always* return a Response object.
-If a view happens to return something which does not implement the WebOb Response interface, :mod:`repoze.bfg` will attempt to use a :term:`renderer` to construct a response.
+If a view happens to return something which does not implement the WebOb Response interface, :mod:`pyramid` will attempt to use a :term:`renderer` to construct a response.
 For example:

 .. code-block:: python
    :linenos:

    from webob import Response
-   from repoze.bfg.view import bfg_view
+   from pyramid.view import bfg_view

    @bfg_view(renderer='json')
    def hello_world(request):